bitmark-inc/bitmarkd/README.md

 bitmarkd --config-file="${HOME}/.config/bitmarkd/bitmarkd.conf" start
 ~~~~~

-Note that a similar process is needed for the prooferd (mining subsystem)
+Note that a similar process is needed for the recorderd (mining subsystem)

 # Prebuilt Binary